Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 Students seek opportunities that align with their personal values, professional growth, and the chance to connect with like-minded peers.

-Vague event descriptions, transportation challenges, and limited news about local issues prevent students from converting interest into attendance.
+Vague descriptions, transportation challenges, and limited news about local issues and ways to help prevent students from converting interest into attendance.

-Students rely on social media and student organizations to discover events, and manually track events they attend using tools like Google Sheets or Excel.
-High cognitive load creates a barrier to consistent participation.
+Students rely on social media and clubs to discover events, and manually track events using Google Calendar or Google Sheets.

 IDEATION